sensu/sensu-docs/content/sensu-core/2.0/getting-started/installation-and-configuration.md

 ### 2. Configure sensuctl

-You must configure sensuctl before it can connect to your Sensu cluster.
+You must configure sensuctl before it can connect to your Sensu backend.

+_NOTE: For clustered sensu backends, you only need to add one of the cluster members to setup sensuctl._

 Run the `configure` command to get started.

 {{< highlight shell >}}